Go COMO

 Go COMO, formerly Columbia Transit, is a city-owned public bus system that serves the city of Columbia, Missouri.
 The system operates Monday through Saturday, except on major holidays.
-Services include fixed-route services, bookings for paratransit shuttles for the disabled, a system of commuter shuttles for students and employees of the University of Missouri, and hotel shuttles (known as the "Spirit Shuttle") during MU football games.
+Services include fixed-route services, bookings for paratransit shuttles for disabled people, a system of commuter shuttles for students and employees of the University of Missouri, and hotel shuttles (known as the "Spirit Shuttle") during MU football games.
 In fiscal year 2009, a total of 2,007,263 rides were logged along the system's six fixed routes and University of Missouri Shuttle routes, while the latest available records show 27,000 rides logged aboard the paratransit service.

 History

 Columbia Transit officially changed its name to Go COMO.
 In June 2019 Go COMO switched to a fixed-route system with six fixed routes and the historical Wabash Station as the hub.

 Routes

 The main connector routes, 1 Black and 2 Gold, have frequent service and are joined to by feeder routes which run less often, generally circulating in residential neighborhoods.